microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 > technologies like OneDrive, Dropbox, etc. This can cause issues with
 > both technologies fighting to track changes.

-10. If you are prompted for credentials, login with your GitHub user account

-11. The cloning process will begin.
+10. The cloning process will begin.
 Once the cloning process completes, select "Open Repository" in the lower right-hand corner.
 You have now cloned the Azure Superpowers Git repository from GitHub down to your local PC.
 This repository contains files that you will use